 This lighter has a lithium battery so it is designed to last a long time, but it is an electrical device.
 I have doubts about how long it would last getting beat up in the wilderness over and over.
 It also happens to be tied for the most expensive of the lighters we considered.

 The Bic lighter is another classic, but the disposable kind.
 You could also try to refill a Bic lighter, but the best part about these lighters is that they are so inexpensive that you can buy bunches of them.
-If you buy in bulk you can get them for under $1.
 I had a friend in college that would buy 50 at a time and spread them all over his apartment so there was always one handy for him or any guests.
 If they got stolen or lost, it was no big deal

 Despite being inexpensive, Bic lighters are surprisingly reliable.
 Occasionally one will break, but for the most part I never had any issues.
 They are not waterproof or windproof, so the Bics are not as convenient in that aspect.
 However, they push out their fuel with enough force that you can shoot a flame downwards about a half inch.
 It does not seem like a big deal, but when lighting a campfire that can make a huge difference.